Remod-org/Photog/README.md

 # Photog
 Utilities for Rust photography

 Run the /mf command to mark a photoframe, then use your instant camera to take a picture and post that to the frame.
+There is a slight delay but it should get pasted within 5-10 seconds.

 Can be done from anywhere on the map.
 At this time, you can only target one frame at a time.